Skip to main content

 • Maintain and extend the Revenue Marketplace as a core part of the Inkwell protocol stack (alongside P2P lending and CCTP).

-Phase 1: Secondary Marketplace (Accredited Investors Only): Goal: Provide liquidity for lenders while maintaining Kirschner protection and zero Howey risk.
+Same playbook Pipe & Clearco used pre-product.
+Our enforcement moat is just unbreakable.
+Phase 1+: Secondary Marketplace (Accredited Investors Only): Goal: Provide liquidity for lenders while maintaining Kirschner protection and zero Howey risk.
 Secondary trading restricted exclusively to verified accredited or qualified institutional investors.
 Maintains syndicated loan participation structure and avoids retail securities classification.

 • Accredited-Only Whitelist Transfer - NFT/position tokens transferable only to wallets with on-chain accreditation attestation (EAS/Verite/SBT)